 The Mediterranean diet can be adopted as is or altered a tad, as I advise my patients, to fit vegetarian and vegan diets and is flexible enough to make following it easy and practical as well as being healthy.

-It also broadly fits Dr.John McDougall’s’ programme outlined in “The Starch Solution” although the “Med” diet has more fat in it than McDougall would allow.
+It also broadly fits Dr.John McDougall’s’ programme outlined in “The Starch Solution” although the “Med” diet has more fat in it than McDougall would advise.

 The fact is that it is junk food that leads to weight gain and not fat or cholesterol.
 Society has been on an anti-fat crusade for decades and we have all been gaining weight.